-[32:27] You know.
+You know.
 These days.
 I mean.
-Satan wants to destroy the church.
+A saint wants to destroy the church.
 Just as it was hindering the church.
 Back in this.
 First century.
-Thessalonian area.
-Satan's been at it.
+A Thessalonian area.
+A saint's been at it.

-For a very long time.
+[32:38] For a very long time.
 And you can see it.
 All over the news.
 And all over social media.
 It's like.
 There's always something going on.
 With arguments within the church.
-And now this isn't saying.
+And now.
+This isn't saying.
 That the church.